meep-meep/backoffice/README.md

 available endpoints :

+GET /back-office

+summary of every available pages in the back-office

-GET /memory-dump.json
+GET /back-office/tests

-outputs the contents of current data adapter in json format
+editor for available tests (still WIP)

-GET /admin
+GET /back-office/assessments

-serves the backoffice interface
+editor for assessments

-POST /objectives
+POST /back-office/assessments

-creates a new test objective
+creates a new test assessment